 If a measurement is needed, the Referee takes a position near the ball on the side opposite the press box.
-The deep wing official on the sideline opposite the press box holds the ball in place on the ground from the downfield side and shades away from the press box.
+The deep wing official on the press box sideline holds the ball in place on the ground from the downfield side and shades away from the press box.